ali-kamali/PSO-FCM/README.md

 [please open a new issue](https://github.com/ali-kamali/PSO-FCM/issues/new)

 ## Thanks
-This program has been developed with the help my dear friend Mr. Khoshkbarchi.
+This program has been developed with the help of my dear friend Mr. Khoshkbarchi.